Taluu/Link-TPL/docs/reference/api.rst

   - **needs_environment :** Whether your filter needs to have the environment (``Link_Environment``) as a parameter.
-If its value is ``true``, then the engine will consider that your filter needs the environment as *its second argument.*
+If its value is ``true``, then the engine will consider that your filter needs the environment as *its first argument.*
   - **automatic :** Whether your filter should be applied to every variables.